Cloud-Architekt/cloud-architekt.github.io/_posts/2020-04-29-azuread-administrative-units.md

 (such as using Security Groups) from a “resource grouping” approach (in this case with AUs).

 This model should assists organizations to assign least-privileges on a minimum scope and provide an option to build a (logical) management structure for resources within a single tenant.
-It supports also large or multi-site organizations to bring structure to your tenant. 😉
+It supports also large or multi-site organizations to bring structure to the tenant. 😉

 ## Characteristics of AUs
 * Only certain types of resources can be assigned